Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 Generally speaking, the longer you travel, the cheaper it costs per day, while fly-in, fly-out trips can be more expensive.

 Budget to spend around HRK 2,241 for two for a week in Croatia.
-This assumes you’re cooking some of the time and drinking a small amount of alcohol.
+This assumes you’re cooking some of the time and drinking some alcohol.

 If you enjoy eating out, you can expect to pay around HRK 370 for a nice dinner for two, including an alcoholic drink.
 A meal at a pub is likely to be around HRK 170 for two, with cheaper meals available (especially for lunch) for around HRK 62 each.

 Assuming that you’ll be eating out some of the time, budget at least HRK 300 a week for groceries.
-If you enjoy a few drinks, you’ll need to increase this amount – beer costs around HRK 9 for a 500ml bottle and good bottle of wine is around HRK 61, although you can always find cheaper options in the supermarket.
+If you enjoy a few drinks, you’ll need to increase this amount – beer costs around HRK 9 for a 500ml bottle and good bottle of wine is around HRK 61, from a shop, although there are cheaper options available.
 Milk typically costs around HRK 7 for a two-litre bottle and you can expect to pay around HRK 14 for a cappuccino from a local café.

 Getting around Croatia is easiest with a bus.
 Transport costs fluctuate depending how much you travel, but budgeting around HRK 354 for two per week is a good starting point.
 This should allow you to take a couple of longer bus trips.
 If you’re planning on doing any tours or using hop-on hop-off buses, you’ll need to up your budget a bit.